Virtualization on Microcontrollers

 The central component of the COQOS Micro SDK is the hypervisor.
 It runs directly on the microcontroller and creates several virtual machines (VMs).
 It provides spatial separation between virtual machines by using a dedicated memory protection unit (MPU).
 Each VM is isolated from the others as the key goal of the hypervisor is to ensure freedom from interference (as specified by ISO 26262) up to the highest level ASIL-D between virtual machines.

-The hypervisor, the key component of the COQOS Micro SDK, creates independent virtual machines.
-The separation due to the VMs provides freedom of interference between the integrated systems, compliant to the software standard ISO 26262 (up to ASIL-D).
-This means that software systems with different safety levels (ASIL) or functions and environments of different vendors with different security standards, run concurrently on a single processor.
-Also, new, innovative functions with a high potential for change can be integrated together with relatively stable functions.
-The software in the virtual machines can be updated independently.
+This isolation of VMs means that software systems with different safety levels (ASIL) or functions and environments of different vendors with different security standards, run concurrently on a single processor.
+Also, new innovative functions with a high potential for change can be integrated together with relatively stable functions.

 The hypervisor is highly configurable so that customers can for example change the number of VMs, the assignment to physical cores and temporal behavior, the inter-VM communication channels, the access rights of VMs to devices and to security features of the microcontroller.
 It is minimalistic in its design and therefore is small, fast and certifiable.

 Virtualization is also a step towards more modular software updates.
 Unlike AUTOSAR OS-Applications, virtual machines can be built independently, and the respective binary code can be updated independently on the target.

 Developped as an SEooC and ISO 26262 compliant

 OpenSynergy has developed the COQOS Micro SDK as a Safety Element out of Context (SEooC) according to ISO 26262.
 The SEooC approach means that OpenSynergy assumes certain safety requirements that its product fulfills.